Revathi-N/Data-Backup-Restoring-using-RPA/README.md

 After the backup process, the restoring process is executed.

 ## ADVANTAGES OF PROPOSED SYSTEM
-*It can help scale resources and meet the need of growing business data.
+<li>It can help scale resources and meet the need of growing business data.</li>
-*Boost efficiency and effectiveness of the system.
+<li>Boost efficiency and effectiveness of the system.</li>